 What happens when you stop drinking?
 First, your overall health improves — especially if you were a former frequent binge drinker.

 Most drinkers-gone-teetotal share that their skin looks younger, their heart health improves, their immune function gets better, their sleep is deeper.
 Plus, their risk of cancer decreases.
-As long as your diet is healthy, you could even shed a few pounds.
+As long as your diet is healthy, you could even shed a few pounds by reducing your alcohol intake.

 Read about all the sober celebrities who have chosen a sober lifestyle for their health and wellness — not due to alcohol abuse.